-Downhill skiing can result in both serious and minor injuries if you’re not prepared.
+Downhill skiing is a great form of winter fun, but it can result in minor and even serious injuries if you’re not prepared.
 While some athletes participate in other sports during the off-season to stay in shape, many skiers are weekend warriors and return to the slopes after months of waiting for snow.

 Strength, flexibility, endurance, and agility drills are essential for both recreational and expert skiers to: